ENCODE-DCC/atac-seq-pipeline/docs/tutorial_dx_web.md

 ## Extras for advanced users

 1. DNANexus allows only one copy of a workflow per project.
-The example workflow in the previous section is pre-built for the test sample [ENCSR356KRQ](https://www.encodeproject.org/experiments/ENCSR356KRQ/) with all parameters defined.
+The example workflow in the previous section is pre-built for the subsampled test sample [ENCSR356KRQ](https://www.encodeproject.org/experiments/ENCSR356KRQ/) with all parameters defined already.

 2. To run pipelines for your own samples, try to copy a DX workflow `atac` on [general workflow](https://platform.dnanexus.com/projects/BKpvFg00VBPV975PgJ6Q03v6/data/ATAC-seq/workflows/general) instead of [test workflow](https://platform.dnanexus.com/projects/BKpvFg00VBPV975PgJ6Q03v6/data/ATAC-seq/workflows/test_ENCSR356KRQ_subsampled).

-3. Click on the DX workflow `atac`
+3. Click on the DX workflow `atac`.

 4. Specify your input files (FASTQs, BAMs, TAG-ALIGNs, ...) on the top left.
 For example, click on the item "fastqs_rep1_R1" and choose your R1 FASTQ file for replicate 1.
 See details [here](input.md) for other input types.

 5. Choose a reference genome.
 See details [here](input.md).

 6. Click on "Run as Analysis..." and you will be automatically redirected to the "Monitor" tab.

+/ATAC-seq/workflows/test